 Original Run July 8, 2013 – September 24, 2013 (12 episodes finished)

 Genre Comedy, School, Shounen, Slice of Life

 Fifteen year old Tomoko Kuroki has 50+ years of dating experience in the Otome Game World with 100 boys.
 Wishing that it would be the same in high school, she sadly realizes that she is a socially awkward individual who yearns to fit in.

 The depressing and tragic atmosphere makes the anime fulfill its purpose.
-Its main purpose is to make Tomoko worth-sympathizing, as well as to create a typical loner story line where other socially awkward introverts can relate to burdens she has faced (my 15 year old self can totally relate to Tomoko’s life story, being as socially awkward as her).
-Self-alienation, isolation, strong desire and struggle to fit in are Watamote’s known crucial themes.
+Its main purpose is to make Tomoko worth-sympathizing, as well as to create a typical loner story line where other socially awkward introverts can relate to burdens she has faced (my 15 year old self can totally relate to Tomoko’s life story, being as socially awkward as her back then).
+Self-alienation, isolation, strong desire and struggle to fit in are Watamote’s crucial themes.
 Teenage burdens – including family problems and strong desire for popularity and having many friends – are as emphasized like in other school anime.

 Overall Rating 3.75/5 stars (7.5/10)